rcastellsg/hugo-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Roger Castells Graells is a postdoctoral researcher at the professor of artificial intelligence at the Stanford AI Lab.
+Roger Castells Graells is a postdoctoral researcher at the rofessor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}